matrix-org/matrix-spec-proposals/proposals/3999-timestamp-to-event-causal-parameter.md

 ## Potential issues

-While you can still receive a rogue out of place event using `/timestamp_to_event`, we can at least gurantee that the event comes before or after the given `?event_id` casual query parameter.
+While you can still receive a rogue out of place event using `/timestamp_to_event`, we can at least guarantee that the event comes before or after the given `?event_id` casual query parameter.